VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 where $(u^{L}, v), (u^{R}, v)$ are the pixel locations of the detected landmark.
 If only a monocular camera is available then the second element of \Equation \eqref{eq:visual-residual} is not used.

 The second factor uses the overlapping fields of view of the lidar and camera sensors (where applicable) to provide depth estimates for visual features, as described in \cite{Wisth2020lidar}.

 In addition to the standard camera projective model, in this paper we also introduce support for fisheye cameras with equidistant distortion \cite{KannalaBrandt2006}.
+As demonstrated in \cite{largefovbenefit}, a high camera FoV allows for tracking of features for longer periods of time, but for large open areas the loss of pixel density becomes significant for a diagonal FoV of \SI{180}{\degree} or more.
+To maximize versatility in underground scenarios, our fisheye configurations have a moderately large diagonal FoV of \SIrange{150}{165}{\degree} (Table \ref{tab:specs}).

-To add the landmark to the graph, we first detect and track features in the original, distorted image to avoid costly undistortion.
+To add the landmark to the graph, we first detect and track features in the original, distorted image to avoid costly image undistortion.
 We then undistort the individual feature locations before adding them to the factor graph using \Equation \eqref{eq:visual-residual}.

 As shown in \Figure \ref{fig:fisheye-covariance}, the distortion far from the focal point can be quite large.
 This means the angular resolution of the camera varies across the image.
-To correctly model the visual feature uncertainty, $\Sigma_{\State_i, \Landmark_\ell}$, we first select a set of points around the landmark in the distorted image, based on the specified visual feature tracker uncertainty.
+To correctly model the visual feature uncertainty, $\Cov_{\State_i, \Landmark_\ell}$, we first select a set of points around the landmark in the distorted image, based on the specified visual feature tracker uncertainty.
 We then undistort these points and use a least-squares method to fit an ellipse to these points.
+For ellipse fitting we use at least \num{6} points since the covariance ellipse is, in general, is not aligned to the $x$ or $y$ axes.
 This gives us an accurate uncertainty matrix in the undistorted image coordinates.
-Since the distortion is constant, the undistortion map can be precomputed for efficiency.
+Since the distortion is constant, the undistortion map and covariance ellipses can be precomputed for efficiency, and thus have no impact on runtime performance.

-As demonstrated in \cite{largefovbenefit}, a high camera FoV allows for tracking of features for longer periods of time, but for large open areas the loss of pixel density becomes significant for a diagonal FoV of \SI{180}{\degree} or more.
-To maximize versatility in underground scenarios, our fisheye configurations have a moderately large diagonal FoV of \SIrange{150}{165}{\degree} (Table \ref{tab:specs}).